 Alkanes - mechanism of free radical substitution in alkanes.
-Cycloalkanes - general methods of preparation (Wurtz's reaction, Dieckmann's reaction) - Bayer's strain theory and theory of strainless rings.
+Cycloalkanes - general methods of preparation (Wurtz's reaction, Dieckmann's reaction) - Bayer's strain theory and theory of stainless rings.

-Alkenes - preparation and properties - Electrophilic and free radical addition -Orientation of addition reaction (Markovnikov's rule and peroxide effect) - addition reaction, oxidation, ozonolysis and hydroboration.
+Alkenes - preparation and properties - Electrophilic and free radical addition - Orientation of addition reaction (Markovnikov's and peroxide effect) - addition reaction with H_2 , X_2 , H_2O , HX, HOBr and H_2SO_4 . oxidation, ozonolysis and hydroboration.
 Hydroxylation with KMnO4, OsO4, allylic substitution by NBS.

 Diene - Classification - stability and reactivity of 1, 2 and 1, 4 - addition.
 Synthesis of diene - 1, 3 - butadiene, isoprene and chloroprene.

-Alkynes - preparation and properties - acidity of alkynes, formation of acetylides, addition reaction, oxidation, ozonolysis and hydroboration.
+Alkynes - preparation and properties - acidity of alkynes, formation of acetylides, addition reaction with H_2 , X_2 , H_2O with $HgSO_4$, oxidation, ozonolysis and hydroboration.